bisq-network/bisq-website/_posts/2015-01-22-reality-check.md

 ## How to avoid single points of failure?

-While the overall technical and conceptual requirements of Bisq can be found in our [whitepaper][3], the focus of this post is only the aspects related to our funding model.
+While the overall technical and conceptual requirements of Bitsquare can be found in our [whitepaper][3], the focus of this post is only the aspects related to our funding model.

 A project starts with the people behind the project and the organizational form they use.

 Projects like [Napster][4], [ecash][5] or [Liberty Reserve][6], although different in many aspects, have taught us an important lesson: A company behind the project is a single [weak point][7] for bringing the whole project down.

-Bisq is a community centered project.
+Bitsquare is a community centered project.
 We are not a startup and there is no investor demanding a return of investment or guiding our decisions.
-In the long term Bisq is aiming to convert into a [DAO][8] (sorry for the buzzword), but we first need the [technology][9] available for building DAOs to mature.
+In the long term Bitsquare is aiming to convert into a [DAO][8] (sorry for the buzzword), but we first need the [technology][9] available for building DAOs to mature.

 A further requirement for avoiding single points of failure is that the code follows [free and open source software][10] principles, so that even if the project in its current form failed, anyone else could continue to develop it.